USS St. Louis (1828)

 St. Louis next departed from Norfolk on 24 August 1852 to cruise the Mediterranean.
 On 2 July 1853, while she was at Smyrna, Turkey, her commanding officer, Captain Duncan Ingraham, demanded that the commander of the Austrian frigate, Hussar, release Hungarian refugee Martin Koszta.
 The revolutionary leader had emigrated to the United States and announced his intentions of becoming an American citizen.
 Subsequently, while in Smyrna on business, he had been arrested by Austrian officials.
 Mediation by the French Consul effected Koszta's release.

 St. Louis returned to New York on 8 May 1855 and sailed again in November to help suppress the slave trade along the western coast of Africa, returning to New York on 9 February 1858.
 In September of that year, she joined the Home Squadron based at Pensacola, Florida.

-In January 1861, while serving with the Home Squadron off Verz Cruz, Mexico, St. Louis was ordered to return to Pensacola to stand guard during the turmoil which preceded the outbreak of the American Civil War.
+In January 1861, while serving with the Home Squadron off Vera Cruz, Mexico, St. Louis was ordered to return to Pensacola to stand guard during the turmoil which preceded the outbreak of the American Civil War.
 In April, she aided in the reinforcement of Fort Pickens; then joined in the massive blockade of southern ports.
 On 5 September, she assisted Brooklyn in the capture of blockade-running Confederate brig, Macao, at the mouth of the Mississippi River.

 After being rearmed during a brief period in the Philadelphia Navy Yard, now armed with four 8 in shell guns, twelve 32-pounder guns, two 20-pounder Parrott rifles, and one 12-pounder smoothbore, she sailed on 24 February 1862 for Cadiz, Spain.
 For the next two years, she criss-crossed the Atlantic, cruised the African coast, and patrolled the areas in and around the Canary Islands and the Azores in search of Confederate commerce raiders.
 Cadiz and Lisbon were her primary bases for such operations.
 She returned to Port Royal, South Carolina, on 26 November 1864 for service in the South Atlantic Blockading Squadron.

 Three days later, sailors and marines from St. Louis went ashore at Boyd's Landing to participate in the combined Army-Navy thrust up the Broad River.
 Under the command of Comdr.
 George H. Preble, the expedition was designed to assist General William Tecumseh Sherman as he approached Savannah, Georgia at the end of his march across Georgia.
 This operation was completed on 29 December.
 St. Louis then briefly returned to blockade duty before finally sailing to the Philadelphia Navy Yard where she was decommissioned on 12 May 1865.

 St. Louis spent the remainder of her career at Philadelphia.
 After being laid up in 1866 and declared unserviceable, she became a receiving ship at League Island and continued this duty until 1894 when she was loaned as a training vessel to the Naval Militia of the State of Pennsylvania.